execRooted/execRooted/README.md

 # Hi there, I'm execRooted!

 Welcome to my GitHub profile!
-I'm a developer who builds whatever I feel is useful.
-I enjoy solving problems and creating practical solutions across different platforms and technologies.
-The language I like the most is **Python**
+I'm a 13 yrl old programmer who builds whatever I feel is useful or fun.
+The language I like the most is **Python**.

 ## Tech Stack & Experience